-Andrea is the new Abby's House Program Coordinator (a part of TRI's WOU CASA grant-funded project).
-She has an MA and a BS from Oregon State University with a concentration in Sociology and Women's Studies.
-Andrea has taught a variety of undergraduate and graduate courses at OSU and has served as a Research Project Assistant at Northwest Professional Consortium Research.
-Andrea has strong skills in data collection, participant interviews, data entry, small scale data cleaning and maintenance, report formatting, survey instrument design and statistical analysis.
-In addition to serving as Program Coordinator for Abby's House, Andrea will be working with the ODE Mentoring Evaluation project.
+Andrea is the Abby's House Assistant Director (a part of TRI's WOU CASA grant-funded project).
+She has an MA and a BS from Oregon State University with a concentration in Sociology and Women, Gender, and Sexuality Studies.
+Andrea has taught a variety of undergraduate Women's Studies courses at OSU and has served as a Research Project Assistant at Northwest Professional Consortium Research.

-Aaron is a Financial/Project Specialist with the Grants Management Office / Teaching Research Institute.
-He has experience in budget management, administration and learning and development.
-He is a WOU alum having received his BS in law enforcement with a minor in business administration.
-In addition to early childhood operations, Aaron has 20 years of military and criminal justice experience.
+Aaron is the Program Manager for Traffic Safety Education (TSE), a partnership between Western Oregon University and the Oregon Department of Transportation.
+TSE provides education, training and certification of driver education instructors.
+Aaron's recent previous work experience includes budget management, administration and learning and development.
+Aaron is a WOU alum having received his BS in law enforcement with a minor in business administration.
+Aaron additionally has 20 years of military and criminal justice service.

 Eric Enright is a Web and Graphic Design Specialist working with the Central Coordination of the Oregon Child Care Resource and Referral system.
 He is a recent (2013) graduate of WOU's Visual Communications Design program.
 His skills include HTML, Java Script/Jquery, Dreamweaver, Photoshop, Illustrator and InDesign (to name but a few).

-14 years of support at Teaching Research Institute has included technology project leadership, collection of data, organization of data, analysis of data, design and development of databases using MS Access or MS SQL, development of reports, accounting, the management of the data processing group and student workers.
+For 14 years I have supported Teaching Research Institute through technology project leadership, collection of data, organization of data, analysis of data, design and development of databases using MS Access or MS SQL, development of reports, accounting,and the management of the data processing group and student workers.